Your baby at 8 weeks

 Things to think about

-Learn about pregnancy infections that can harm your baby, and how to protect yourself.
+- Learn about infections that can harm your baby in pregnancy and how to protect yourself.

 You can sign up for Start4Life's weekly emails for expert advice, videos and tips on pregnancy, birth and beyond.